Algorithms for calculating variance: Two-pass algorithm

-Welford's online algorithm
+Incremental algorithms

 It is often useful to be able to compute the variance in a single pass, inspecting each value $x_i$ only once; for example, when the data is being collected without enough storage to keep all the values, or when costs of memory access dominate those of computation.
 For such an online algorithm, a recurrence relation is required between quantities from which the required statistics can be calculated in a numerically stable fashion.